redFrik/udk13-Remote_control/udk150430/README.md

 )
 ```

-the part of the code that looks like this... `SinOsc.ar([400, 404])` means play a sine tone with frequency 400Hz in left speaker, and another sine tone on with 404Hz in the right.
+the part of the code that looks like this... `SinOsc.ar([400, 404])` means play a sine tone with frequency 400Hz in left speaker, and another sine tone on with 404Hz in the right. connect headphones and start playing around with different beating frequencies.

 microphone input
 --